vmware/python-client-for-vmware-cloud-on-aws/README.md

     - enable-tkg: Enable Tanzu Kubernetes Grid on an SDDC
     - disable-tkg: Disable Tanzu Kubernetes Grid on an SDDC

+- Cloud Service Portal - Cloud Services
+	- show-csp-services: Show entitled services
+	- show-vcdr-url:  Display the production URL for VCDR service.

-- User and Group management
+- Cloud Service Portal - User and Group management
     - add-users-to-csp-group [GROUP_ID] [EMAILS]: CSP user to a group
     - show-csp-group-diff [GROUP_ID] [showall|skipmembers|skipowners]: this compares the roles in the specified group with every user in the org and prints ou
     - show-csp-service-roles: show CSP service roles for the currently logged in user